Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

 Turkish President Recep Tayyip Erdogan said that the Turkish military has killed 109 "terrorists," referencing Syrian Kurdish fighters.

-In a tweet on Thursday, the Turkish Defence Ministry stated it was targetting shelters, positions, weapons, tools and equipment in addition to what it called "PKK / PYD-YPG and DAESH terrorists," referring to groups of Kurdish fighters and IS militants.
+In a tweet on Thursday, the Turkish Defense Ministry stated it was targeting shelters, positions, weapons, tools and equipment in addition to Kurdish militant and IS "terrorists," referring to the two groups together.

 "Our heroic commandos taking part in Operation Peace Spring are continuing to advance east of the Euphrates," the Defense Ministry wrote on Twitter.
 "The designated targets were seized," it said in a later statement.